aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/06_fields.md

   Interpolation mode (1=nearest,2=linear,3=spline,4=tricubic): 4
 ~~~
 The output for the other grid file formats (abinit DEN, VASP, qub,
-xsf, grid, SIESTA) is essentially the same.
-This output gives the
+etc.) is essentially the same.
+This output gives the field integer
-field integer identifier (`1` in this case), the source file, the
+identifier (`1` in this case), the source file, the type of field
-type of field (grid), and a number of information specific to grid
+(grid), and a number of information specific to grid fields.
+This
-fields.
-This includes the number of points on the grid (`grid
+includes the number of points on the grid (`grid dimensions`), the
-dimensions`), the first and last three elements, and the sum and
+first and last three elements, and the sum and sum of the squares of
-sum of the squares of the elements.
-The `Cell integral` line is
+the elements.
+The `Cell integral` line is particularly important
-particularly important because it gives the integral of the grid field
+because it gives the integral of the grid field over the unit cell
-over the unit cell (i.e. $$\frac{(\sum_i f_i) V}{N}$$ with
+(i.e. $$\frac{(\sum_i f_i) V}{N}$$ with $$V$$ the unit cell volume and
-$$V$$ the unit cell volume and $$N$$ the total number of grid points).
+$$N$$ the total number of grid points).
+If the grid field represents
-If the grid field represents the electron density, it will
+the electron density, it will approximately sum to the number of
-approximately sum to the number of electrons in the cell (in the example
+electrons in the cell (in the example above, 48).
+The output also
-above, 48).
-The output also provides the minimum, maximum, and average
+provides the minimum, maximum, and average field value on the grid,
-field value on the grid, and the chosen interpolation mode.
+and the chosen interpolation mode.

 The second part of the output is common to all fields:
 ~~~